Properties of carbon-infused silicon LGAD devices after non-uniform irradiation with 24 GeV/c protons: Measurement conditions

 \section{Measurement conditions}

-The IV and CV measurements were conducted with a probe station at the CERN Solid State Detectors lab.
+The measurements of the IV and CV characteristics were conducted with a probe station at the CERN Solid State Detectors lab.
 A single probe was kept in contact with the guard ring and connected to ground, while a second probe was used to measure the pixel of interest.
-The bias voltage was applied from the back side of the LGAD device, through the chuck.
+The bias voltage was applied from the back side of the LGAD device, through the probe station chuck.

 Prior to irradiation, the measurements were done both at room temperature, and at -20\degree C, consistent with the expected operating temperature of the LGADs.
 After irradiation, the measurements were performed only at -20\degree C, and the samples were also stored at -20\degree C to limit annealing effects.
 In the following we focus only on the measurements performed at -20\degree C, in order to compare the results before and after irradiation in the same conditions.